GYG-be/gyg-be.github.io/_posts/2024-03-25-Christian-time-management.md

 200. Acupressure mat or pillow for relaxation and pain relief

 Social Interactions:

-1. Joining a senior center or community center
+1. Joining a senior center or community center *NOT FOR ME, AI!*
 2. Participating in group fitness classes or activities
 3. Attending local events and festivals
 4. Joining a book club or discussion group
 5. Taking classes or workshops on topics of interest
 6. Volunteering for a cause or organization
-7. Mentoring or tutoring younger individuals
+7. Mentoring or tutoring younger individuals ***Really, AI?
+For ME?
+Okay, maybe...I'll think about it.***
 8. Joining a hobby or interest group (gardening, crafts, music)
 9. Participating in a support group or therapy group
 10. Attending religious or spiritual services and events